Advanced high-strength steels: Definition and applications

 Advanced high-strength steels have also been found to improve engine performance and speed limitations not only for automobiles, but also for aircraft, ships, and trains.
 The advanced high-strength steel market is also poised to offer significant energy savings to manufacturers worldwide as methods become more efficient.

-The evolution of advanced high-strength steels
+Challenges of advanced high-strength steels

 Advanced high-strength steels do come with some limitations.
 The increased ductility of third generation advanced high-strength steels requires increasing the alloying content of the metal.
 This allows the steels to be cold formed into more complex shapes while still retaining material ductility, but leads to increased wear on forming dies and increased springback.